Skip to content

 Jump-Starting

-If you want to jump straight to a specific hook other than encode you can do so by simplify destructing to the desired hook.
+If you want to jump straight to a specific hook other than encode you can do so by simply destructing to the desired hook.
 For example here we write anyware for exchange:

 ts